Skip to content

 $ conda activate jupyterlab-ext

-Navigate to the extension directory, and install the extension dependencies with the JupyterLab package manager jlpm:
+Install the extension dependencies with the JupyterLab package manager jlpm:

 $ jlpm install

-Build and install the extension:
+Build the extension and install it:

 $ jlpm run build